-Information disclosure Gateways with other government departments: Service Personnel and Veterans Agency
+Information disclosure Gateways with other government departments: Veterans UK

-The Service Personnel and Veterans Agency (SPVA) provides pay and pension services to serving and military personnel, and are responsible for the assessment, award, payment and maintenance of all pensions relating to the armed forces.
+Veterans UK (previously Service Personnel and Veterans Agency) provides pay and pension services to serving and military personnel, and are responsible for the assessment, award, payment and maintenance of all pensions relating to the armed forces.

 Information that can be disclosed